HomeReady Mortgage and FHA Mortgage Program Comparison

 It is important to highlight that in order to qualify for the HomeReady 3% down payment program option, borrowers typically are required to have a minimum credit score of 680 - 700, depending on their debt-to-income ratio.
 Borrowers with a minimum credit scores of 620, and possibly lower, can qualify for the HomeReady program but are required to make higher down payments.

 In this example, despite the larger FHA mortgage due to including the up-front FHA MIP in the loan amount, the borrower saves $95 per month by choosing the FHA loan because the mortgage rate is lower than the rate on the HomeReady loan, which is typically the case.
 The example is illustrative and your individual situation will vary based on mortgage rates, loan amount, down payment, credit score and your financial goals.

 When comparing HomeReady and FHA loans always keep in mind your total cost including both your mortgage rate and mortgage insurance but remember that HomeReady mortgage insurance is cancelable as you pay down your loan while FHA mortgage insurance is not.
-We recommend that borrowers contact multiple local lenders to understand the program that works best for them.
+Review the comparison table below to understand the program that works best for you.

 Use our free personalized mortgage quote form to review loan proposals from leading lenders.
 Our quote form is easy-to-use, requires minimal information and does not impact your credit.
 Comparing multiple quotes is the best way to save money on your mortgage.